Leon Greene

 Lenard George Green (15 July 1931 – 19 June 2021), better known as Leon Greene, was an English bass and actor.
 He was known for his work with the D'Oyly Carte Company and the Sadler's Wells Opera, as well as starring roles in several West End musicals.
 He played Miles Gloriosus in the original London production of A Funny Thing Happened on the Way to the Forum, which he reprised for the 1966 film version.
-He was also a recurring cast member of several Carry On films, and for director Richard Lester.
+He was also a cast member of three Carry On films, and for director Richard Lester.

 Early life

 Born Lenard George Green in East Ham, Essex (now in London) in 1931, he was the son of Esther (née Ticquet) and Leonard Green, a crane driver at London docks.
 During World War II, the family moved to Southend-on-Sea, where he studied engineering at the town’s municipal college, singing in its operatic society.

 While doing national service with the Royal Air Force in Hornchurch, he took singing lessons with the Royal Opera House’s chorus master.
 His break came when he landed the role of an opera singer in a 1952 touring production of Das Dreimäderlhaus.